prestodb/presto/presto-native-execution/README.md

 `presto/presto-native-execution` directory.

 `./velox/scripts/setup-adapters.sh install_aws-sdk-cpp`

+* After installing the above dependencies, from the `presto/presto-native-execution` directory, run `make`
+* For development, use
+`make debug` to build a non-optimized debug version.
+* Use `make unittest` to build and run tests.

 ### Makefile Targets
 A reminder of the available Makefile targets can be obtained using `make help`